basilesportif/blog/input/web20tradeoff.md

 ## Share Short Text Updates
 Alright, this one is super-easy.
 Twitter is the gold standard here: you can throw your messages out to the world and reply to anybody, and you can even make groups of trusted people and send DMs to other interesting accounts.
 I love Web 2.0.

 Of course, you have to be a bit careful about what you say, because the wrong thing could get you reported and banned, and you'll lose all posts you've made and the social graph you've built up.
-No biggie, just have to lightly monitor every thought you have and also anticipate where Wokeness will be at 2 years from now so that you don't lose the asset then.
-About 30% of the mental energy for each Tweet goes to paying this anticipation/filtering tax.

-You also should probably use an anon account so that mildly spicey but not bannable on Twitter things aren't reported to your employer, but this mental tax is definitely worth it.
+The issue here isn't a free speech one; it's that you spend a lot of time developing a property that can be arbitrarily destroyed because of the fact that it's just unregulated lines in Twitter's DB.

 You create a group that includes your Signal buddies and some new friends you make on here.
 Things are mostly good, although you're right back in the Facebook situation where you have to be careful about everything you say so that none of you lose your accounts.